 Big Data is the Future

 Asians are some of the heaviest social media consumers in the world.
-Recent data from Statista reveals that Asian countries have some of the highest social media penetration rates across the globe, with Taiwan, South Korea, Singapore, Hong Kong, and Malaysia taking the second to sixth spots respectively.
+Recent data reveals that Asian countries have some of the highest social media penetration rates across the globe, with Taiwan, South Korea, Malaysia, Singapore, and Hong Kong taking the second to sixth spots respectively.
 This means massive loads of data are generated on a daily basis.

 Big data and advanced analytics present a concrete way of managing these loads of data to garner valuable insights into the market, such as sentiment analysis.
 With these strategies, brands can gather vital insights into the sentiment of various audiences.
 Once analyzed, these will then lay the groundwork for developing campaigns customized according to the values of the target audience.
 Big data can also let businesses assess trending topics across multiple channels.
 This is especially helpful in countries where omnichannel marketing strategies are heavily applied, such as in China.

 Additionally, since big data can gather and analyze data in large amounts, it can also be used to correlate data over longer periods of time, allowing marketers to predict trends.
 This gives marketers an edge in terms of developing more cost-effective campaigns.
 Through big data strategies, marketers can more efficiently identify which target audience to prioritize, and adjust their messaging accordingly.
 In this way, brands can effectively generate more interest.

 At a higher level, big data can also precisely and accurately target specific individuals based on a database of their likes, dislikes, emotions, hobbies, interests, and much more.
 This is very helpful in creating personalized content, another trend in Asian social media marketing, which can create unique and customized brand experiences for customers.